John-Abbott-College/4A8-Notes/09_coding_standards.md

 Documenting code is useful when:

-* Explaining an API for someone that will use but is unlikely to look through code (XML comments from assignment 1).
+* Explaining an API for someone that will use it but is unlikely to look through code (XML comments from assignment 1).
 * You want to denote something unintuitive or weird in the code.

 Otherwise...